Patria Investments (NYSE:PAX) Sees Unusually-High Trading Volume

-Patria Investments Limited (NYSE:PAX) saw unusually-strong trading volume on Monday .
-Approximately 46,326 shares were traded during trading, a decline of 91% from the previous session’s volume of 521,763 shares.The stock last traded at $15.28 and had previously closed at $15.36.
+Patria Investments Limited (NYSE:PAX) saw strong trading volume on Monday .
+46,326 shares changed hands during trading, a decline of 91% from the previous session’s volume of 521,763 shares.The stock last traded at $15.28 and had previously closed at $15.36.

-A number of research analysts recently issued reports on PAX shares.
-JPMorgan Chase & Co. initiated coverage on Patria Investments in a research note on Monday, February 22nd.
-They set a “neutral” rating and a $23.00 price objective for the company.
-Credit Suisse Group began coverage on shares of Patria Investments in a research note on Tuesday, February 16th.
-They issued an “outperform” rating and a $26.00 price objective for the company.
-Keefe, Bruyette & Woods started coverage on shares of Patria Investments in a research note on Tuesday, February 16th.
-They set an “outperform” rating and a $27.00 target price on the stock.
-Zacks Investment Research upgraded Patria Investments from a “strong sell” rating to a “hold” rating in a research note on Tuesday.
-Finally, Bank of America started coverage on Patria Investments in a research note on Tuesday, February 16th.
-They issued a “neutral” rating and a $14.00 price objective for the company.
-Three research analysts have rated the stock with a hold rating and three have assigned a buy rating to the company’s stock.
-Patria Investments has an average rating of “Buy” and a consensus price target of $23.60.
+A number of equities research analysts have issued reports on PAX shares.
+Keefe, Bruyette & Woods initiated coverage on Patria Investments in a research note on Tuesday, February 16th.
+They issued an “outperform” rating and a $27.00 price target for the company.
+Zacks Investment Research raised shares of Patria Investments from a “strong sell” rating to a “hold” rating in a report on Tuesday.
+The Goldman Sachs Group began coverage on shares of Patria Investments in a research report on Wednesday, February 17th.
+They set a “buy” rating and a $28.00 target price for the company.
+JPMorgan Chase & Co. started coverage on shares of Patria Investments in a research note on Monday, February 22nd.
+They issued a “neutral” rating and a $23.00 price target on the stock.
+Finally, Credit Suisse Group began coverage on Patria Investments in a report on Tuesday, February 16th.
+They issued an “outperform” rating and a $26.00 target price on the stock.
+Three equities research analysts have rated the stock with a hold rating and three have issued a buy rating to the company.
+The stock presently has a consensus rating of “Buy” and an average price target of $23.60.

 Patria Investments Limited operates as a private market investment firm focused on investing in Latin America.
 It offers asset management services to investors focusing on private equity funds, infrastructure development funds, co-investments funds, constructivist equity funds, and real estate and credit funds.